 - Most recently, helped the fight to keep CSCOPE and Common Core out of our schools.

 Tincy held a number of positions on the Board.

 - Tincy also served on the Permanent School Fund sub-committee and on the Instruction Committee for the SBOE.

 Tincy continues to stay involved in public education in Texas.
 Her years of experience on the State Board have made her a sound voice on the issues.
 In addition to her commitment to Texas school children, Tincy chairs a number of fundraising events for several organizations in her community.
-She and her husband, Vance, live in Dallas and have four adult children: Vance, Jr. (deceased), Cynthia Vance-Abrams, Vaughn and Greg, and eight grandchildren.
+She and her late husband, Vance, have four adult children: Vance, Jr. (deceased), Cynthia Vance-Abrams, Vaughn and Greg, and eight grandchildren.